HOPE: Hearing Other People’s Experiences

 Designed for inclusion and comfort

 The HOPE program strives to create a space where people can relax and speak freely about their hearing loss.
 To maintain confidentiality, we don’t record these meetings.
 However, we do take notes that highlight the topics we discuss and the solutions the group suggests.
-The notes generally do not identify participants by name, and we distribute the notes to everyone who signed up for the meeting.
+The notes don’t identify participants by name.
+We share the notes on our blog each month: You can read notes from our July and August meetings.

 - How do we talk to people who may need a hearing aid?